TABLE OF CONTENTS

 Step 1: Determine a Process to Analyse

 The first step in conducting a Business Process Analysis is selecting the specific process you want to analyse.
+Rather than analysing every process at once, start with processes that have a high business impact.
+Customer-facing, compliance-critical, high-volume, or highly manual processes often deliver the greatest return from improvement efforts.
 This process should be an “as-is” representation of your current business operations.
-Choose a process that is both relevant to your organisation and has a significant impact on your bottom line.
 Establish a clear starting and ending point for the selected process, as this will serve as a benchmark for measuring improvements.

 Common business processes that can be analysed include new hire onboarding, purchase orders, invoice approvals, vendor management, and sales orders, among others.